 The Gallagher health insurance portal is now open at gallagherstudent.com/tulane.
 Please monitor your Tulane email account for instructions on how to complete the waiver process or visit our insurance page.

 Episode 1: Mindfulness: Whether you’re new to mindfulness, or a regular practitioner, this episode will offer some tips for meditating and how it supports overall well-being.
-Host Shawna Foose is joined by CAPS Psychologist, Dr. Jinaki Flint, and CAPS Therapist, Ryan Judd.
+Host Shawna Foose is joined by Psychologist Dr. Jinaki Flint, and Therapist Ryan Judd.

 Episode 2: Coping with Pandemic Anxiety: With the major disruptions to daily life brought on by the COVID-19 pandemic, we are all seeking ways to manage our increased stress, worry, and feelings of panic.
 Join Shawna Foose, LPC-S and special guest, Dr. Nicholas Oleen-Junk, to learn cognitive and behavioral strategies for thinking more rationally and acting more effectively in these difficult times.
 Click here for the corresponding worksheet.

 Episode 3: Self-Compassion During a Pandemic: Many of us are finding ourselves full of compassion for those suffering around us from COVID-19, yet are judgmental of our own emotional and behavioral responses during this time.
 This week we will examine how self-compassion can improve our resiliency and motivation.
 Join hosts Shawna Foose, LPC-S, and Dr. Jinaki Flint as they welcome Dr. Dani Archie who will help us learn how to move from a place of self-criticism to self-compassion through mindful awareness of your emotions, recognizing your common humanity, and practicing kindness towards yourself.
 Unfortunately, we had some technical difficulties with the recording.
 Click here to access the powerpoint.